Read the study team’s report from the 2019 HPV Symposium: Vaccination in Young GBMSM

 Evidence to action: What’s next

 Evidence from the studies included in the grant were synthesized and disseminated by community investigators through several presentations at partner organizations.
 A national symposium on the topic of HPV Vaccination in Young gbMSM was held in 2019 with invited researchers, health care practitioners, health promotion experts and community members.
 The goal of the symposium was to inform solutions to improve HPV vaccination among young gbMSM in the context of targeted vaccine policies.
-A brief report of the findings from this symposium is forthcoming.
+A brief overview and report of the findings from this symposium can be found here.

 The Engage-HPV study is now examining gbMSM in relation to a ‘vaccination cascade’, where men are divided into four stages: those who are unaware of the HPV vaccine, men who are undecided/unwilling to get the vaccine, men who are willing to be vaccinated and those who are vaccinated.
 This cascade approach will allow us to understand how men across these stages differ, which can help strategize efforts to improve vaccine uptake and identify subpopulations for vaccine promotion.
 More research is also needed to understand the significant gaps we identified in HPV literacy among people living with HIV.